thomasabishop/eolas/neuron/34679fdf-5a10-42d3-941d-d835c4b29c36/653c0b1d_host_protocols_of_ARPANET.md

 not the [IMPs](e470bf3d_IMPs_in_the_ARPANET.md).
-At the lowest level (equivalent to the [link layer](Link_Layer_of_Internet_Protocol.md) in the subsequent internet?), this consisted in moving raw bits between hosts regardless of what specific type of data encoded.
+At the lowest level (equivalent to the [link layer](Link_Layer_of_Internet_Protocol.md) in the subsequent internet?), this consisted in moving raw bits between hosts regardless of what specific type of data they encoded.

 In the book (_Where Wizards Stay Up Late_), there is a great description by
 analogy: